-Don't worry if you're on a tight budget, sightseeing in Buenos Aires doesn't have to mean breaking the bank.
+No need to worry if you're on a tight budget; sightseeing in Buenos Aires doesn't have to mean breaking the bank.
 The city has plenty of free attractions and activities.
-Wander through the many parks and squares, visit historic landmarks and check out the free cultural activities.
-Here are just a few of the city's gems that don't cost a peso.
+Wander through the many parks and squares, visit historic landmarks and check out the huge range of free cultural activities.
+Here are just a few of the city's sightseeing attractions that don't cost a peso.

-The Museo Nacional de Bellas Artes (national fine art museum) has free entry every day, and runs free guided tours in English at 1pm on Tuesdays, Wednesdays and Fridays.
-The Museum of Latin American Art (MALBA) has half-price entry on Wednesdays, while the Museum of Decorative Art and the Museo de Arte Moderno (MAMBA) are free on Tuesdays.
+Many museums run by the national government have free entry, including the Immigration Museum and the Cabildo.
+The Museum of Latin American Art (MALBA) has half-price entry on Wednesdays, while the Museum of Decorative Art and the Museo de Arte Moderno are free on Tuesdays.
 The Carlos Gardel home-museum has free entry on Wednesdays, and, while the Evita Museum charges for entry, there are guided tours on Tuesdays and Sundays at no extra charge.

 El Caminito, in La Boca neighbourhood, is a colourful open-air museum with houses built from wood and corrugated metal by Genoan immigrants at the end of the 19th century.
 You'll find works of art by several local artists incorporated into the street itself, plus arts and crafts stalls, and restaurants offering displays of tango and folk dancing.
 The craft fair (Feria de Artistas Plásticos de Caminito) is open every day from 11am to 6pm in winter and 11am to 8pm in summer.